GluuFederation/docs-casa-prod/docs/source/developer/intro-plugin.md

 1. Build your plugin artifact.
 For your first artifact, ensure the jar complies with the [expected structure](#anatomy-of-a-plugin).
 Check your manifest file contains the entries you expect and that the `extensions.idx` was bundled alongside with the manifest.

 1. Login to your Gluu Casa testing application and upload the plugin in the admin dashboard.
-Check your `casa.log`: while the application provides you with some visual feedback, there might be some warnings generated under the hood that may result interesting to you.

-1. Click the button that adds (starts) the plugin.
-Check the log once more.
+Wait 1 minute and check your `casa.log` and `casa_async_jobs.log`.
+You may find a lot of interesting information there.

 1. In a browser hit the page(s) you want to visualize in order to test your achievement so far.
 For the first attempts there is good likelihood of errors appearing.
 These are normally due to some misreference in URLs, class names, or label names.
 Some errors can be fixed without even regenerating and reuploading your plugins while others many need you to get back to your IDE.
 See this [page](./tips-development#skipping-package-and-deployment-phases) for more information.

 1. Apply error fixing as per the previous step if needed.
-If a new jar file needs to be built, before uploading it, stop and delete the current running plugin via the admin dashboard of Gluu Casa.
+If a new jar file needs to be built, before uploading it, delete the current running plugin via the admin dashboard of Gluu Casa.

 1. Add more logic to your plugin.
 This may require you to do some of the following: